MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/rsc-offload.md

 2. `NetAdapterOffloadLayer3FlagIPv4NoOptions` and `NetAdapterOffloadLayer3FlagIPv6NoExtensions` are the only valid values for the **Layer3Flags** field.
 These flags indicate IPv4 and IPv6 support respectively.

-3. `NetAdapterOffloadLayer4FlagTcpNoOptions` and `NetAdapterOffloadLayer4FlagUdp` are the only valid value for the **Layer4Flags** field.
+3. `NetAdapterOffloadLayer4FlagTcpNoOptions` and `NetAdapterOffloadLayer4FlagUdp` are the only valid values for the **Layer4Flags** field.
 These flags indicate TCP and UDP support respectively.

 4. Layer 3 flags must be set if the `NetAdapterOffloadLayer4FlagTcpNoOptions` flag is set.